DigohD/SE-Android/documentation/ExternalDependencies.md

 ==========
 This project requires certain external resources to work as intended, apart from what is described in the [build process](github.com/DigohD/SE-Android/blob/master/documentation/BuildProcess.md).

-Global highscores
+Global high scores
 ----------
-The global highscore is saved on an independent Java server application running on a PC.
+The global high score is saved on an independent Java server application running on a PC.
 If this software or PC fails, or the application can't connect to it due to its host device's own limitations or errors, no high scores will be saved.

 **Risk of failure on High score server:** medium